MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-machines.md

 1. Sign in to Power Automate machine runtime.
 Your machine should be automatically registered in the currently selected environment.

-1. If the machine hasn't been registered yet, a message will prompt you to select a machine running environment.
+1. If the machine hasn't been registered yet, a message will prompt you to select a machine-running environment.
 Power Automate will use this environment to run all the triggered desktop flows.

     :::image type="content" source="./media/manage-machines/machine-not-registered.png" alt-text="Screenshot of the Machine isn't registered message.":::

 1. When the connection is established successfully, the machine settings will display the following fields regarding the machine:

-    - **Machine name:** A unique name to identify the machine.
+    - **Machine name**: A unique name to identify the machine.
-    - **Machine description:** An optional description of the machine.
+    - **Machine description**: An optional description of the machine.
-    - **Machine environment:** The running environment of the machine.
+    - **Machine environment**: The running environment of the machine.

 :::image type="content" source="./media/manage-machines/registered-machine.png" alt-text="Screenshot of the Machine settings.":::